AtaGenix Laboratories

 For the client, having access to well-matched, high-purity protein pairs allowed a clean head-to-head comparison that strengthened their publication and informed next-stage vaccine design decisions.

-Figure 2.
+Fig. 2.
 ELISpot validation using AtaGenix-produced gB proteins.
-Both wild-type gB and gB H516P showed comparable T-cell stimulation, confirming that the recombinant proteins retained native antigenicity and were functionally equivalent as assay reagents.
+Both wild-type gB and gB H516P showed comparable T-cell stimulation, confirming functional equivalence as assay reagents.
+Adapted from Vaccine 2025.

 Why This Matters